k8redfern/cs2XX-ComputerArchitecture/site/topics/numbers/number-bases.rst

     * Change to the subsequent symbol in the next position

-    .. list-table:: Counting with eight digits
+    .. list-table:: Counting with Digits
         :widths: 50 50

         * - ...